-Whether you’re looking for the easiest way to calculate your swatch gauge, learning how to do it correctly, or just trying to figure out the correct number of stitches and rows needed, I’ve got you covered!
+Whether you’re looking for the easiest way to calculate your stitch gauge, learning how to do it correctly, or just trying to figure out the correct number of stitches and rows needed, I’ve got you covered!

 This post contains affiliate links designed to provide a commission on purchases made at no cost to you.
-As an Amazon Associate, I earn from qualifying purchases which support my work in providing new content and information on this site.
+As an Amazon Associate, I earn from qualifying purchases that support my work in providing new content and information on this site.

 How to Measure a Swatch?

 Measuring your crochet gauge swatch is an important step in ensuring that your finished project turns out as intended.
 Here is an easy to follow step by step tutorial on how to measure your crochet gauge swatch accurately:

 Use the recommended hook size and yarn for your project.
 This will ensure that your gauge is an accurate representation of how your finished project will turn out.